£10 Off Orders Over £250 (Inc Vat)

 Draught proof - saving energy bills - masking up window

-Step 4: Load the Sealant Gun
+Step 4: Open the Sealant Tube

-Step 5: Apply the Silicone Sealant
+Step 5: Applying the Sealant

+Apply a continuous bead(s) of sealant, completely filling the gap, ensuring it’s filled along its entire length.
 Obviously you will need to apply less sealant for small gaps and more sealant in larger gaps.

-Draught proofing - silicone sealant draught excluders -
+Draught proofing - silicone sealant draught excluders

 Step 6: Smooth and Shape